 Walk Around the Historic Downtown Mall

 The Historic Downtown Mall is a must when visiting Charlottesville.
 It’s one of America’s longest pedestrian malls and filled with unique eats and specialty shops to entertain all.
 Catch a movie at Violet Crown Charlottesville and grab a beer or glass of wine with some locally sourced food to take into the auditorium.
-If you want a true chilly winter activity in the Downtown area, lace up your skates and try a quadruple lutz, triple axel, or just quietly move around the Main Street Arena ice rink.

 The University of Virginia